Song

 Zhu Dunru's known literary activity consists only of singing poems, a form that had previously been practiced by Su Shi, the most outstanding Song poet.

-An autograph letter by Zhu Dunru was sold for RMB 150M including premium by China Guardian on December 1, 2020, lot 279.
+An autograph letter by Zhu Dunru was sold for RMB 150M by China Guardian on December 1, 2020, lot 279.
 The image is shared by China Daily in their review of the top results for Chinese art in 2020 auctions.

 This letter to a friend in running and cursive script calligraphy on paper 35 x 46 cm is titled Kui Suo Tie, meaning "It has been a long time since I saw you".
 By its size and the number of its words spread over twelve columns, it is the most important of the four surviving autograph documents by this poet.